opengisch/QField-docs/documentation/get-started/settings.en.md

 By switching on "Maximized attribute form" it will maximize the attribute form.

-## Fixed scale navigation
+### Fixed scale navigation

 When fixed scale navigation is active, focusing on a search result will pan to the feature.
-With fixed scale navigation disabled, it will pan and zoom to feature.
+With fixed scale navigation disabled, it will pan and zoom to the feature.

-## Use native camera

-If disabled, QField will use a minimalist internal camera instead of the camera app on the device.
-Tip: Disable this option to have geo tagged photos and have access to the [EXIF](../reference/exif.md) variables.

-## Send anonymized metrics

-If enabled, anonymized metrics will be collected and sent to help improve QField for everyone.
+### Automatically open form for single feature identification

+Sometimes it can be helpful to immediately open the attribute form of an individual selected feature.
+When enabling this option, when tapping on an individual feature while being in the *browse mode*, the attribute form will directly be opened.

-## Dim screen when idling
+### Dim screening when idling

-Time of inactivity in seconds before the screen brightness get to be dimmed to preserve the battery.
-Set to 0 to disable dim screen.

-## User interface appearance

-You can choose from three options:

-- Follow system appearance
-- Light theme
-- Dark theme
+To preserve the use, you can change the time when you want your phone to dim the screen when being inactive on QField.
+When setting it to *0* the dimming will be disabled completely.

+### Appearance
+Depending on your preference, you can change the QField interface to *Light* or *Dark* Mode.

-## User interface font size
+### User interface font size

 You can choose from the following options: